Dragonball Evolution: Plot

 As the group continues their quest, they visit The World Martial Arts Tournament where Chi-Chi is competing; she fights Mai in a match, who steals a sample of her blood.
 Chi-Chi briefly joins the group as they travel to a temple where Roshi consults his former teacher Sifu Norris and begins preparing a new Mafuba enchantment to reseal Piccolo, while Chi-Chi helps Goku in his training to learn the most powerful of the ki-bending techniques: the Kamehameha Wave.
 That night, Mai arrives having used Chi-Chi's blood to assume her appearance.
 Unable to tell Mai from Chi-Chi, Goku accidentally knocks out Chi-Chi and is shot by Mai, who steals the team's Dragonballs.
 Goku, Bulma, Yamcha, and Roshi go in pursuit of Mai and Piccolo.

-Having all acquired all seven Dragonballs, Piccolo arrives at the Dragon Temple and begins to summon Shenron, but is stopped by the timely arrival of Goku's team.
-During the ensuing battle, Piccolo reveals to Goku that he is his minion, Ōzaru the Great Ape, having been sent to Earth as an infant to destroy it when he was older.
+Having acquired all seven Dragonballs, Piccolo arrives at the Dragon Temple and begins to summon Shenron, but is stopped by the timely arrival of Goku's team.
+During the ensuing battle, Piccolo reveals to Goku that he is his minion, Ōzaru the Great Ape, having been sent to Earth in a spaceship as an infant to destroy it.
 As the solar eclipse transforms Goku into Ōzaru.
-Roshi attempts to use the Mafuba on Piccolo, but he doesn't have enough energy allowing Piccolo to break free. Ōzaru chokes Roshi to death, but his dying words enable Goku to fight back Ōzaru.
+Roshi attempts to use the Mafuba on Piccolo, but he doesn't have enough energy allowing Piccolo to break free. Ōzaru chokes Roshi to death, but his dying words enable Goku to fight back Ōzaru and restore to himself.
 He engages Piccolo in a final battle, seemingly defeating him with the Kamehameha Wave.
 Goku then uses the Dragonballs to summon Shenron, restoring Roshi back to life.
 As the group celebrates, Bulma declares that the Dragonballs have scattered, and that they must search for them again.
 Before heading out, Goku meets with Chi-Chi and apologizes for knocking her unconscious, and they begin a sparring match.

-In a mid-credits scene, Piccolo is revealed to be alive and treated by a woman.
+Meanwhile, a still-alive Piccolo is treated by a mysterious woman.